 Claiming CME Credit

-All individuals requesting continuing medical education credits must complete a CME Request for Credit Survey.
-The Request for Credit Survey will be accessible by logging into the AACR Virtual Annual Meeting 2021 Program Planner and via email.
-Registrants log on using their email address and password.
-(If you have forgotten your password, click “Forgot Password”?)
+Credit Survey: All individuals requesting continuing medical education credits must complete a CME Request for Credit Survey by Wednesday, May 25, 2022.
+The Request for Credit Survey will be accessible by logging into the AACR Annual Meeting 2022 Program Planner and via email.
+Registrants log on using their registration number and last name.

 General instructions for claiming CME/CE credit: If you built a “My Itinerary” schedule, from “My Itinerary” click on “Add all eligible Sessions to Credit Cart”.